 In general, CLG grants cannot be matched with other federal funds.
 The only exception is that CLG grants can be matched with federal Community Development Block Grants (CDBG).

-CLG grant funds cannot be used for Section 106 projects, mitigation activities, or tax credit projects.
+CLG grant funds cannot be used for Section 106 projects or mitigation activities.

 Do CLG grants require a local match?